Kapitänleutnant (Crew 36)

 4 ships sunk, total tonnage 21,765 GRT

 |Died||3 Jul 1943||(26)||Cape Ortegal|

 |U-628||25 Jun 1942||3 Jul 1943 (+)||4 patrols (124 days)|

-Hasenschar went through U-boat Commander training with the 24th Flotilla from July to Sep 1941.
 Oblt.
-Heinrich Hasenschar took command the veteran Type VIIA boat U-29 on 15 Sept 1941 (Busch & Röll, 1999).
-The famous boat, having sunk the British aircraft carrier HMS Courageous (50) on 17 Sept 1939, was then in a training flotilla.
-Hasenschar spent the winter in the Baltic learning how to handle the boat in preparation for front line duty.
-When taking on his first front line command he had extensive experience; over 90 days at sea and a full winter with his U-29.
+Hasenschar then joined the crew of the newly commissioned U-751 (Bigalk), leaving it to begin U-boat Commander training with the 24th Flotilla.
+On 15 Sept 1941 he took over command of the veteran Type VIIA boat U-29 (Busch & Röll, 1999), famous for sinking the British aircraft carrier HMS Courageous (50) at the start of the war.
+Hasenschar spent that winter in the Baltic learning how to handle the boat in preparation for active service, giving him extensive experience - over 90 days at sea - before his next command.

 Patrol info for Heinrich Hasenschar

 |24 Feb 1943||U-628||Ingria||4,391||nw||ON-166|